Adam Warlock: Infinity Wars

 Loki's group and the warped heroes are fighting Devondra as Adam Warlock and Soldier Supreme arrive with the latter stating that he does not want to be unmade.
-Adam Warlock states that if they can defeat Devondra, Warp World will still exist.
-Though Loki's group will have to use the Infinity Gems to confront Gamora outside.
-Soldier Supreme notices that Devondra keeps regenerating as Adam Warlock finds that Gamora and the alternate Phylla-Vel and Moondragon are now in the Soul Gem.
-After some talking with Soldier Supreme, Adam Warlock plans to copy the souls in Warp World to bring them and Devondra into the real world as Hulk punches Devondra into the hole leading to the real world.
-Adam Warlock returns the Guardians of the Galaxy to their normal state while separating Drax's Destroyer half from his Arthur Douglas half.
+Adam states that if they can defeat Devondra, Warp World will still exist, though Loki's group will have to use the Infinity Gems to confront Gamora outside.
+Soldier Supreme notices that Devondra keeps regenerating as Adam finds that Gamora and the alternate Phylla-Vel and Moondragon are now in the Soul Gem.
+After some talking with Soldier Supreme, Adam plans to copy the souls in Warp World to bring them and Devondra into the real world as Hulk punches Devondra into the hole leading to the real world.
+Adam returns the Guardians of the Galaxy to their normal state while separating Drax's Destroyer half from his Arthur Douglas half.
 Once the copies are made with the help of the Infinity Gems, Emma Frost begins to wipe the memories of the incident to avoid unrest as Drax meets the alternate version of his daughter.
-After Devondra is defeated, Adam Warlock grabs the Time Gem, freezes time, and states that the Infinity Gems must decide the outcome.
-After time resumes, Star-Lord notices that Gamora is gone as Adam Warlock sent her to a location so that she can redeem herself.
-Later on, Adam Warlock is staring at the stars in the desert and draws a symbol in the sand claiming that a part of him is missing.
+After Devondra is defeated, Adam grabs the Time Gem, freezes time, and states that the Infinity Gems must decide the outcome.
+After time resumes, Star-Lord notices that Gamora is gone as Adam sent her to a location so that she can redeem herself.
+Later on, Adam is staring at the stars in the desert and draws a symbol in the sand claiming that a part of him is missing.

 Powers and abilities

-In all of his incarnations, the character possessed superhuman strength, speed, durability, stamina, agility, and the ability to manipulate cosmic energy for energy projection, flight, recuperation (e.g., creating a cocoon for self-preservation and regeneration), and immortality (although he can be killed, he cannot truly die as Death cannot claim his soul).
-For a time, Warlock (during his Him incarnation) sacrificed the majority of these powers by prematurely emerging from his cocoon to defend the High Evolutionary.
-In compensation, the High Evolutionary gave Him the Soul Gem.
+Adam Warlock is regarded as an artificially created cosmic being whose existence represents a potential pinnacle of human evolution and cosmic origins influenced by greater powers.
+Within the Marvel Multiverse, he is recognized as belonging to the higher echelons of powerful beings.
+As a significant cosmic being, the character possesses recuperative powers that manifest through the creation of a cocoon.
+This cocoon serves to preserve the character, regenerate injuries, and facilitate his resurrection.
+Furthermore, he possesses immortality, although he can be physically killed, his soul and spirit cannot be permanently extinguished or claimed by the entity known as Death.
+Warlock is recognized as an astral outsider, rendering his actions, presence, and future impervious to perception by others through magical or cosmic methods.

-Warlock's power increased with each resurrection.
-He soon became capable of manipulating mystical energy and manifesting matter.
-He later could use "quantum magic" and manipulate quantum energy to create force fields; teleport; travel faster than light, and detect or produce wormholes and other irregularities in space.
-Additionally, Warlock also possesses spiritual powers independent from the Soul Gem, and is capable of resurrecting himself and other beings by taking deceased bodies and transmuting them.
-The character also can perform exorcisms, and view the aura and soul of an individual.
-He is highly resistant to the soul-manipulating powers of others.
-As a cosmic being, he possesses acute "ultra senses" (enhanced perceptions that allows cosmic awareness and can perceive both cosmic and mystic occurrences) and is considered an "astral outsider", a position that prevents other cosmic beings from fully understanding and accurately perceiving his next actions.
+In all his incarnations, Warlock consistently possesses artificial genetic structure that results in bone and muscle tissue denser than that of a typical human, granting him superhuman strength, stamina, durability, agility, and reflexes.
+Additionally, his multi-compartmental brain provides him with ultra senses, which grant him heightened levels of both cosmic and mystical awareness.
+Warlock's body can also tap into cosmic energies to enhance his physical abilities.